arimelody/ipaddrgen/README.md

 # ipaddrgen 👩‍💻
 ### the funny ip address generator

-a small cli program written in go that generates random ip addresses and "does things" to them. (often very slowly)
+a small cli program written in go that generates random ip addresses and "does things" to them.

 **Q:** *"why would you make this?"*